dphummel/dphummel.github.io/_posts/2024-10-01-CoIntelligence.md

 ### Questions

 - What is the thesis—or main argument—of the book?
+- A.  Ethan thesis is we should be using AI (i.e., LLMs) as an intern/partner to help us learn and improve our intelligence.
+AI can help us become better at the things we do today and this technology is only going to advance.
+If you don't take this approach, you will be left in the dust.
   - If the author wanted you to get one idea from the book, what would it be?
+    - A. Use the four guiding principles when using LLMs.
+These principles will help you learn and safeguard you against harm.
   - How does it compare or contrast to the world you know?
+    - A. As someone with the Growth Mindset, Ethan did not have to convince me to embrace AI.
+I was aware of some of the risks of AI through my readings and hands-on experiences.
+I did find value in some of the arguments he shared to justify the value AI can bring to a person including the 1) the negotition example, 2) the benefit colleagues gained from using AI vs. colleagues who did not use it.
+These points helped me think about the possibilities.
-What has the book accomplished?
+  - What has the book accomplished?
+    - A. I think the book is more geared to helping convince a person with a Fixed Mindset to embrance AI.
+It is hard to tell if the book achieves this point.

 - What exactly is the subject or topic of the book?
-Does the author cover the subject adequately?
+  - Does the author cover the subject adequately?
   - Does the author cover all aspects of the subject in a balanced fashion?
   - What is the approach to the subject (topical, analytical, chronological, descriptive)?